• Blog

 Still, the modern film industry is reminiscent of Hollywood’s Golden Age system.
 The big players are still playing, Hollywood stardom is alive and well, and the Golden Age’s legacy is prevalent in every award ceremony that honors those who have come before.

 The magic of film is that it can transport anyone to any time period in an instant.
-In that sense, the Hollywood Golden Age was not so long ago, as it continues to inspire modern cinema, filmmakers, and standout techniques that take home Academy Awards, Golden Globes, and Oscars every year.
+In that sense, the Golden Age of Hollywood was not so long ago, as it continues to inspire modern Hollywood cinematography, film, filmmakers, and the standout techniques that inform who takes home Academy Awards, Golden Globes, and Oscars every year.

 As technology continues to evolve, so does the innovation behind it.
 Through history’s lasting legacies that now pave the way forward in film, there’s no limit to the potential of this industry or its impact.